Bachelor of Operations: Supply Chain Management Degree Overview

 Learn about bachelor's degree programs in supply chain management.
 Get information on course requirements and career prospects to make an informed decision about your education.

 Schools typically offer concentrations in operations and supply chain management in Bachelor of Business Administration programs, while Bachelor of Operations programs are less common.
-In these programs, students learn to develop, implement and evaluate strategies for managing incoming goods and services needed to deliver a business' products.
+In these programs, students learn to develop, implement and evaluate strategies for managing incoming goods and services needed to deliver a business' products through lectures and hands-on training.
 They also study the processes of assembling and prepping products for release and delivery.

 In order to enroll in the program, students must have a high school diploma and must meet all the academic standards of the higher learning institution they desire to attend.
 Some schools offer online programs, usually to students who already hold an associate's degree.